satra/NiPyPe-Paper/nipype_paper.rst

 technical expertise to understand methodological development and modify laboratory procedures to adopt new tools.
-Typically, processing steps are created and crystallized until a lab member with appropriate skills can modify the procedures.
-Typical training takes place through self-teaching by following online tutorials, taking organized courses or, as is most often the case, by learning from existing members of the lab.
+Typically, processing steps are created and crystallized until a lab member with appropriate skills can modify the procedures.\ :sup:``[a] <#cmnt1>`_`\  Lab personnel trains through self-teaching by following online tutorials, taking organized courses or, as is most often the case, by learning from existing members of the lab.
 While this provides some amount of continuity, understanding different aspects of neuroimaging has a steep learning curve, and steeper when one takes into account the time and resources needed to learn the different package interfaces and algorithms.

-Neuroimaging software packages do not address computational efficiency.
+4) Neuroimaging software packages do not address computational efficiency.
 The primary focus of neuroimaging analysis algorithms is to solve problems (e.g., registration, statistical estimation, tractography).
 While some developers focus on algorithmic or numerical efficiency, most developers do not focus on efficiency in the context of running multiple algorithms on multiple subjects, a common scenario in neuroimaging analysis.
 Creating an analysis workflow for a particular study is an iterative process dependent on the quality of the data and participant population (e.g., neurotypical, presurgical, etc).
 Researchers usually experiment with different methods and their parameters to create a workflow suitable for their application.
-A computationally efficient execution allows\ :sup:``[a] <#cmnt1>`_`\  for multiple rapid-iterations to optimize this tuning process.
-Support for optimized local execution (running independent processes in parallel, rerunning only those steps that have been influenced by the changes in parameters or dependencies since the last run) and exploration of parameter space could ease this prototyping stage of workflow development.\ :sup:``[b] <#cmnt2>`_`\ Furthermore, very few of the available neuroimaging tools take advantage of the growing number of parallel hardware configurations (multicore, clusters, clouds and supercomputers).
+A computationally efficient execution allows\ :sup:``[b] <#cmnt2>`_`\  for multiple rapid-iterations to optimize this tuning process.
+Support for optimized local execution (running independent processes in parallel, rerunning only those steps that have been influenced by the changes in parameters or dependencies since the last run) and exploration of parameter space could ease this prototyping stage of workflow development.\ :sup:``[c] <#cmnt3>`_`\  Furthermore, very few of the available neuroimaging tools take advantage of the growing number of parallel hardware configurations (multicore, clusters, clouds and supercomputers).

 Current solutions